 Trigger action via batch file

 This implementation consists of several components.
-So that you can trigger an action with a click of the mouse, you must first create a batch file.
-This is a script with which command line commands under Windows can be summarized and triggered.
+You must first create a batch file so that you can trigger an action with a mouse click.
+This is a script with which command line commands can be summarized and triggered under Windows.

-To switch my 3D printer on and off, I created two batch files.
-The file for switching on the 3D printer switches the 3D printer on immediately after execution without further request.
+I have created two batch files to switch my 3D printer on and off.
+The file for switching on the 3D printer switches the 3D printer on immediately after execution without further prompting.

 On the left you can see the content of the batch file for sending a command without further inquiry.